 Ashland lies in the anthracite coal region of eastern Pennsylvania.
-Although the area abounds in mines, in the early sixties not one was open to the general public.
-So in May 1963, Pioneer Tunnel, which ceased operation in 1931, was retimbered and reopened as a place where visitors could experience a real anthracite coal mine.
+Although the area abounds in mines, in the early sixties, not one was open to the general public.
+So, on Labor Day Weekend 1962, Pioneer Tunnel, which ceased operation in 1931, was retimbered and reopened as a place where visitors could experience a real anthracite coal mine.
 The Tunnel affords visitors an opportunity to learn how anthracite coal is mined.
-It shows how a vein of coal lies between rock and strata; it has a gangway, manways, and chutes.
-Part of the Tunnel is timbered and part lies in solid rock and requires no timbering.
-Our guides are experienced miners who know mining thoroughly.
-Visitors ride into the Tunnel on mine cars rebuilt to carry passengers; the motive power is provided by an electric mine motor.
-Deep inside the Tunnel, guests alight from the cars to follow their guides as they give an explanation of deep-mining methods.
+It shows how a vein of coal lies between rock and strata: it has a gangway, manways and chutes.
+Part of the Tunnel is timbered, and part lies in solid rock and requires no timbering.
+Some of our guides are experienced miners who know how to mine thoroughly.
+Visitors ride into the Tunnel on mine cars rebuilt to carry passengers and powered by an electric mine motor.
+Deep inside the tunnel, guests will exit from the cars to follow their guides as they give an explanation of deep-mining methods.

-we hope to see you soon at Pioneer Tunnel Coal Mine & Steam Train.
+We hope to see you soon at Pioneer Tunnel Coal Mine & Steam Train!!